 Personal holidays may not be carried over to the next calendar year.

-ARTICLE 16 OTHER LEAVES / GENERAL
+ARTICLE 16 – OTHER LEAVES / GENERAL

 16.1 Bereavement Leave

 A. Up to five (5) days of paid bereavement leave will be granted for the death of any family member or household member that requires the employee’s absence from work.
 Family members are defined for this purpose as mother, father, stepmother, stepfather, sister, brother, mother-in-law, father-in-law, domestic partner’s mother, domestic partner’s father, spouse, domestic partner, grandparent, grandchild, son, daughter, stepchild, and a child in the custody of and residing in the home of an employee.